vpavkin/dtc/README.md

 #### `cats.kernel.Order` syntax.

-Though, DTC provides basic API for datetime values comparison, it's more convenient and readable to use operators like `<`, `>=` and alike.
+Though, DTC provides basic API for datetime values comparison, it's more convenient and readable to use operators like `<`, `>=` and so on.
 To pull this off, you will need syntax extensions for `cats.kernel.Order`, that is extended by all DTC type classes.

 Unfortunately, kernel doesn't have syntax extensions.
-So to get this syntax, you'll need to add explicit `cats-core` dependency to your project:
+So, to get this syntax, you'll need to add explicit `cats-core` dependency to your project:
 ```scala
 libraryDependencies += "org.typelevel" %%% "cats-core" % "0.7.2"
 ```